deadbeefmonster/Azalyx-CX-C/README.txt

 I'm not a fan of Markdown, so everything will be in plaintext, so as to be read from a terminal.

+My primary editors/coding tools are GNU Emacs (console only) and CLion (which is an amazing IDE).
+I know many other graybeards hate the idea of using and IDE, but they're simply missing out.
+CLion makes life so much easier.

+Using cmake because this isn't the 1990s anymore.
+I don't edit printcap files anymore either.
+It's time to move forward.